d13co/d13.co/content/posts/disclosure-tales-02-downward-facing-dao/index.md

 {{</ details >}}

 With the Updog frontend non-operational, the only web-facing hint that something is amiss would be the FAME DAO frontend.
 Bilal agreed to put up a maintenance notice and wait until this operation is complete before announcing anything.
+I am grateful for this cooperation.

 ## The plan, more concretely